Nyxter/infographs/README.txt

 SECTION Interactivity
 Both visualisations have common interaction of giving the user more details whilst hovering over, by using a tooltip.
+This means the user can easily and quickly check any points of interest that htey may have.

 Visualisation Scatter plot: